King Charles's France visit postponed after pension protests

 - Published

-King Charles III's state visit to France has been postponed, after protests against the government's pension reforms turned violent.
+King Charles III's state visit to France has been postponed, after a request by President Emmanuel Macron, Downing Street says.

 France's Elysée Palace said the decision was taken because of a 10th day of action planned on Tuesday.